niklauslee/staruml-docs/docs/source/modeling-with-uml/working-with-class-diagram.rst

 * Use :ref:`quick-edit-classifier` by double-click or press :kbd:`Enter` on a selected Class.
 * Add Attribute - See :ref:`uml-attribute`
 * Add Operation - See :ref:`uml-operation`
-* Add TemplateParameter - See :ref:`uml-template-parameter`
+* Add Template Parameter - See :ref:`uml-template-parameter`

 .. _uml-attribute: